 - a.
 High school graduates or equivalent certificates (General Educational Development or California High School Proficiency Examination). - b.
 Non-graduates of high school who are eighteen years of age and no longer enrolled in high school. - 2.
 Continuing Student: A student who has registered for classes at Imperial Valley College for consecutive semesters. - Returning Student: A student who has previously attended Imperial Valley College but has been absent from the college for more than one semester. - 4.
 K-12 Admit: A High school student who is recommended by the high school principal for one to eleven units of work.
 A Special Student Application for Concurrent Enrollment must be submitted along with the IVC Application for Admission.
 Deadline dates for each term are noted on the K12 application. - 5.
+Dual Enrollment: A high school student who takes IVC courses offered at their high school, and who is recommended by their counselor or principal for one to 15 units of work (must also have parental consent).
+A Special Admit Student Dual Enrollment Application must be submitted along with the IVC Application for Admission.
+Deadline dates for each term are noted on the application. - 6.
 First-Time Transfer Student: A student who has previously attended another accredited college or university and will be attending IVC for the first time.
-Official college transcripts should be submitted to Imperial Vally College as soon as possible to be granted course credit as appropriate. - 6.
+Official college transcripts should be submitted to Imperial Vally College as soon as possible to be granted course credit as appropriate. - 7.
 International Students: An out of country student who will be attending IVC on F-1 visa.
 The International Student Application Packet must be completed and submitted to the Admissions and Records Office by June 1 for the fall semester admission, and November 1 for the spring semester.
 Students must have a local sponsor and provide documentation that sufficient funding is available for at least one year of tuition and fees as well as living expenses.
 An official TOEFL exam score report will is required of students as a condition of admission.